On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: Abstract

 \section{Abstract}

 The aim of this article is twofold.
-First, we develop a unified framework for viscosity solutions to both first-order Hamilton-Jacobi equations and semilinear Hamilton–Jacobi equations driven by the idiosyncratic operator.
+First, we develop a unified framework for viscosity solutions to both first-order Hamilton-Jacobi equations and semilinear Hamilton–Jacobi equations driven by the idiosyncratic operator, defined on the Wasserstein Space.
 Second, we establish a vanishing-viscosity limit—extending beyond the classical control-theoretic setting—for solutions of semilinear Hamilton–Jacobi equations, proving their convergence to the corresponding first-order solution as the idiosyncratic noise vanishes.
 Our approach provides an optimal convergence rate.

 We also present some results of independent interest.
 These include existence theorems for the first-order equation, obtained through an appropriate Hopf–Lax representation, and a useful description of the action of the idiosyncratic operator on geodesically convex functions.